yhnavein/swaggie/README.md

-  -h, --help               output usage information -V, --version            output the version number -s, --src <url|path>     The url or path to the Open API spec file -o, --outDir <dir>       The path to the directory where files should be generated -b, --baseUrl <string>   Base URL that will be used as a default value in the clients.
+  -h, --help               output usage information -V, --version            output the version number -s, --src <url|path>     The url or path to the Open API spec file -o, --out <path>         The path to the file where the API would be generated -b, --baseUrl <string>   Base URL that will be used as a default value in the clients.
 Default: "" -r, --reactHooks <bool>  Generate additional context that can be consumed in your application more easily.
 Requires React Hooks.
 Default: false
   --preferAny              Use "any" type instead of "unknown".
 Default: false